Victor346pixel/alx-low_level_programming/README.md

-C - LANGUAGE OVERVIEW C is a general-purpose, high-level language that was originally developed by Dennis M.
+*C - LANGUAGE OVERVIEW*

-Ritchie to develop the UNIX operating system at Bell Labs.
-C was originally first implemented on the DEC PDP-11 computer in 1972.
+C is a general-purpose, high-level language that originated from the work of Dennis M. Ritchie, who initially developed it for creating the UNIX operating system at Bell Labs.
+The first implementation of C took place on the DEC PDP-11 computer in 1972.

-In 1978, Brian Kernighan and Dennis Ritchie produced the first publicly available description of C, now known as the K&R standard.
+In 1978, Brian Kernighan and Dennis Ritchie presented the inaugural accessible description of C, now recognized as the K&R standard.

-The UNIX operating system, the C compiler, and essentially all UNIX applications programs have been written in C.
+The UNIX operating system, the C compiler, and nearly all UNIX application programs have been authored using the C language.

-C has now become a widely used professional language for various reasons.
+C has evolved into a extensively employed professional language for a variety of reasons:

-Easy to learn
+- _Ease of acquisition_

-1. Structured language
+- _Structured nature_

-2. It produces efficient programs.
+- _Production of efficient programs_

-3. It can handle low-level activities.
+- _Capability to manage low-level tasks_

-4. It can be compiled on a variety of computer platforms.
+- _Compatibility with diverse computing platforms_

-FACTS ABOUT C:
+*NOTABLE ASPECTS OF C:*

-1. C was invented to write an operating system called UNIX.
+- C was conceived to script an operating system known as UNIX.

-2. C is a successor of B language which was introduced around 1970.
+- C is a successor to the B language, which emerged around 1970.

-3. The language was formalized in 1988 by the American National Standard Institute ANSI.
+- The language received formal standardization in 1988 through the American National Standards Institute (ANSI).

-4. The UNIX OS was totally written in C by 1973.
+- By 1973, the entire UNIX operating system had been composed in the C language.

-5. Today C is the most widely used and popular System Programming Language.
+- Presently, C stands as the most prevalent and favored language for system programming.

-6. Most of the state-of-the-art softwares have been implemented using C.
+- Numerous cutting-edge software applications have been realized through C.

-7. Today's most popular Linux OS and RBDMS MySQL have been written in C.
+- Contemporary prominent entities such as the Linux operating system and the relational database management system MySQL owe their existence to C's implementation.